 MDF programs

-A marketing development fund (MDF) lets channel marketers allocate money to their partners for sales and marketing purposes.
-These funds go towards the resources partners need to build brand awareness, generate sales leads, and drive business growth.
+MDF programs A marketing development fund (MDF) lets channel marketers allocate MDF dollars to their partner base for sales and marketing strategies.
+In MDF incentive programs, these funds go towards the resources partners need to build brand visibility, generate sales leads, and drive business growth.
 This can include:

 Consider an MDF program if you’re looking for:

-• Increased Partner Ownership.
+- Increased channel partner ownership.
 MDF programs give partners a greater sense of ownership over their marketing activities, as they can use the funds to design campaigns that align with their individual business goals and objectives.

 Co-Op programs

 Co-Op programs refer to contractual, accrual-based marketing funds where companies and partners split the cost of marketing activities such as advertising, promotion, and other sales-driving initiatives.
 Co-Op funding is allocated for specific activities that must meet certain guidelines and requirements and accrues as a percentage of revenue is achieved.
-Vendors allocate co-op funds systematically for the execution of specific marketing initiatives, often pre-planned with the partner during the quarterly planning process.
-This type of incentive should have defined revenue percentages – between 1 and 5 percent depending on the channel strategy – and should be included in a contract within the partner program agreement.
+Vendors allocate co-op funds systematically for the execution of specific marketing initiatives, often pre-planned with the channel partner during the quarterly planning process.
+These types of incentive programs have defined revenue percentages – between 1 and 5 percent depending on the channel strategy – and should be included in a contract within the channel partner program agreement.

 Consider a Co-Op program if you’re looking for: